sirakzg/CATFile-CorridorKey/README.md

    corridor_key
    ```

-3. Once despilled you can return to linear color space with the appropriate node going from sRGB back to Linear.

 ### 2. Inference

 1. Corridor's keyer model operates in linear color space, if needed convert your MP4, PNG or JPG images to linear or use the RAW checkbox on your read nodes.